Table of Contents

-The complement system is a group of plasma proteins, it is involved in the defensive mechanisms against microorganisms and activated on the surface of its plasma proteins.
-Activation of the complement system triggers an enzyme cascade, which activates further functions of the immune system and boosts the non-specific immune response.
+The complement system is a group of plasma proteins involved in defensive mechanisms against microorganisms and activated on the surface of plasma proteins.
+Most of the approximately 30 plasma proteins are produced in the liver.

-There is one more activation pathway of the complement system, enabled by the so-called mannose-binding-lectin, which is a substance produced through immune reactions with bacteria and can be found within the plasma.
+There is one more activation pathway of the complement system, enabled by the so-called mannose-binding lectin, which is a substance produced through immune reactions with bacteria and can be found within the plasma.